-In order to shape the future one must first understand the past.
+Shaping the future depends on understanding the past.
 Students who study history discover how the past gave rise to our modern interconnected world from a plurality of perspectives.
 In doing so, history majors engage with the widest range of topics, including politics and government, war and society, religion and the arts, intellectual and cultural life, gender and ethnicity, and other themes.
-They are trained to make good and critical use of textual and material resources and learn to become storytellers who are able speak to broad audiences.
-Being familiar with the complexities of past human experience, they are well sought after and prepared for careers in many fields.
+They are trained to make appropriate and critical use of textual and material resources and learn to become storytellers who are able to speak to broad and diverse audience.
+Being familiar with the complexities of past human experience, they are well sought after and prepared for various careers in many fields.